Legal Research and Membership Services

 Ms. Wrage hosts the popular weekly podcast: Bribe, Swindle or Steal.
 She is a guest blogger for Forbes and speaks frequently on topics of transparency, good governance and the hidden costs of corruption.

-She was a member of FIFA’s failed Independent Governance Committee and serves on the B20 Taskforce on Anti-Corruption, drafting recommendations for G20 leaders to consider in their global economic policies.
+She was a member of FIFA’s failed Independent Governance Committee and has served for four years on the B20 Taskforce on Anti-Corruption, drafting recommendations to G20 leaders to consider in their global economic policies.

 Ms. Wrage was named one of the “Canadians Changing the World” by the Toronto Globe & Mail and one of Maryland’s “Top 100 Women” by The Maryland Daily Record.
 She has been awarded the Women in Compliance “Lifetime Achievement Award for Service to the Compliance Industry.”

 Raised in Canada and living now in the United States, Ms. Wrage studied law at King’s College, Cambridge University.
 She has provided anti-bribery consulting or training in over 130 countries.

 Virna Di Palma is an accomplished marketing, business development and communications professional who has worked in the field of anti-bribery compliance for over a decade.
 As Senior Director of Global Strategy and Communications, Virna oversees all business development and marketing efforts for TRACE, including program management, member acquisition and retention, public relations, event production, brand awareness, partnership development and multi-stakeholder engagement.